 Our inability to qualify for the abovementioned advantageous tax regimes, as well as the introduction of the minimum taxable base and any other future adverse changes of Belgian tax legislation, may adversely affect our business, results of operations and financial condition.

-We annually establish a detailed budget that is submitted to the board of directors for review and approval.
-Our performance compared to the budget is continuously monitored by our executive committee and is discussed with the board of directors at least once per quarter.
+We annually establish a detailed budget that is submitted to the supervisory board for review and approval.
+Our performance compared to the budget is continuously monitored by our management board and is discussed with the supervisory board at least once per quarter.
 For the establishment of our financial information, we have processes and methods in place that enable the preparation of consolidated financial statements for our annual and quarterly reporting.
 Our management reporting systems – which include an advanced integrated ERP system – secure the generation of consistent financial and operational information, allowing management to follow-up our performance on a daily basis.

 Our business may be adversely affected as a result of computer system failures.
 We may suffer data leaks or become the target of cyber-attacks, as a result of which our financial assets, confidential information and/or intellectual property may be materially negatively impacted.
 We may not be able to successfully protect our computer systems against unauthorized access by third parties.